 - 16. Locate and connect the profiler docking station cable from the right-hand ink tray to the port on the printer. - 17.
-Using ten of the screws provided, attach the ink trays 3 and 4.
+Using the screws installed in the back of the printer, attach the ink trays 3 and 4.

 The right and left trays are mirror images of each other.
 Position the trays so that the inks load from the front.